zoobab/arduino-cli-esp8266/README.md

 Ideas
 =====

+* file a bug about the bad caching (needed to do a first blink.ino to fully cache the sdk)
-* file a bug with an alpine container
+* file a bug with an alpine container (could not run the static binary in there, g++ issue)
 * try USB over IP transport
 * document docker usage
 * make as many docker images as there are targets